Great Visual Studio Integration - Another of the Many Reasons to Upgrade to SpecFlow 1.9

 Then the presented result should be 30

-“That was a lot of new step definitions… and very similar the ones we have.
-I’ll just implement these at they stand”.
-Marcus right-clicks the scenario and choses Generate Step Definitions.
-This open this dialog box:
+“That was a lot of new step definitions… and very similar to the ones we have.
+I’ll just implement these as they stand.”
+Marcus right-clicks the scenario and chooses “Generate Step Definitions.”
+This opens the following dialog box:

 Screen Shot 2012-08-09 at 20.53.30

-The implementation of the step definitions and the subsequent production code goes smoothly and before long the scenario is passing.
+The implementation of the step definitions and the subsequent production code goes smoothly, and before long, the scenario is passing.

 Screen Shot 2012-08-09 at 21.07.17

-Marcus heads over the SpecFlow website and is greeted with a new site.
+Marcus heads over to the SpecFlow website and is greeted with a new site.
 And a new logo!!!

 Twitter, Facebook